Does getting married or divorced affect my Will?

 If you do not update your Will, Government legislation will determine how the remainder of your estate is distributed.
 This may not reflect your wishes, causing disputes and delays for your spouse and loved ones.

-If you have a Will and get divorced your Will is still valid but any provisions for your ex-spouse will be invalid.
-If this occurs, Government legislation will determine who will get those assets.
+If you have a Will and get divorced your Will is still valid, but any provisions made for your ex-spouse will be revoked.

 If you have a Will and are separated but not divorced, the Will remains valid as will any provisions for that ex-spouse.